Here Are 7 Kombucha Myths That We Need To Debunk

 The main cause of histamine imbalances is due to fermentation and deteriorated foods.
 Our bodies are hard-wired to handle excess histamine but some people have what’s called a DAO deficiency.

-This prevents those people from processing histamines like the average person should be able to.
+This prevents the body from processing histamines like the average person does.
 With about 50% of histamines metabolized in the gastrointestinal tract, fermented items will only make the histamine imbalance worse.

-Here are some food items besides kombucha to avoid for those with histamine intolerance:
+Here are some other food items to avoid for those with histamine intolerance: